This post contains affiliate links. Read the full disclosure here.

 three marshmallow brownies stacked on top of each other with candy cane pieces scattered around

-• Peppermint Brownies: If you are making these brownies around Christmas and the holiday season, make them into candy cane marshmallow brownies!
+• Peppermint Brownies: If you are making these brownies around Christmas, make them into candy cane marshmallow brownies!
 Add ½ teaspoon of peppermint extract to the brownie batter if desired, or just sprinkle crushed candy canes over the warm marshmallows!

 • S’mores Brownies: If you’re a s’mores lover, sprinkle some chopped or crushed up graham crackers over the marshmallows along with the chocolate chips and crumbled up brownie chunks!